-Investors may, irrespective of the minimum investment, demand the redemption of units each exchange trading day, unless the Company has restricted redemption (see section "Restriction of redemption") or has temporarily suspended redemption (see section "Suspension of redemption").
+Irrespective of the minimum investment, investors may demand the redemption of units each exchange trading day, unless the Company has restricted the redemption of units (see "Restriction of redemption" section) or temporarily suspended redemption (see "Suspension of redemption" section).
 Redemption orders must be placed with the custodian, the Company itself or with an intermediary (such as the institution maintaining the custody account).